Quality Improvement Program

 - HEDIS®2 (Healthcare Effectiveness Data and Information Set)

 - Integrated data collection systems that collect member and provider information

 - National and regional epidemiological demographic and census data

 - Population-based member information

-If you cannot print this information and would like a paper copy, please send your request, along with your name and address, to email@example.com.
+If you cannot print this information and would like a paper copy, please call the Quality Management Department at 888-447-5451.
+Leave a message with your name and the address where we should send the printed copy.